 This course provides advanced concepts in the modern theory and methodology of statistics as applied to business and economics.
 It builds upon fundamental statistics and the use of spreadsheet software, emphasizing their application to business decisions-making and problem solving.
 The course is the second in a series of two required BBA Foundation courses, the first being BA210 Basic Statistics for Business and Economics.
-Prerequisites: BA210 and BA240 with a grade of C or better in all 2 courses.
+Prerequisites: MA151 and BA240 with a grade of C or better in both courses.

-BA311 (3) INTERMEDIATE MACROECONOMIC THEORY F
+BA311 (3)INTERMEDIATE MACRO-ECONOMIC THEORY

 This course offers an in-depth discussion of Keynesian-NeoKeynesian-Neoclassical models of aggregate economic activity and the use of these models to shed light on such public policy questions as unemployment, inflation, taxation, poverty, trade, growth, money and interest rates.
-Prerequisite: BA210 with a C grade or better.
+Prerequisite: MA151 with a C grade or better.